What drew you to design systems?

 Who have you learned from or been inspired by?

 Every single person on this team, as well as the now-disbanded CVS Health Inclusive Design team.
-A few others off the top of my head are Anna E Cook, Sara Soueidan, Andy Bell, Haydon Pickering, Scott O'Hara, Adrian Roselli, Soren Hamby, Josh Kim, Jennifer Zhang, Shell Little, Caitlyn Mayers, and Tatiana Mac.
+A few others off the top of my head are Anna E Cook, Sara Soueidan, Andy Bell, Heydon Pickering, Scott O'Hara, Adrian Roselli, Soren Hamby, Josh Kim, Jennifer Zhang, Shell Little, Caitlyn Mayers, and Tatiana Mac.
 There are many others and I could drop names all day because this field is full of passionate and generous people who are eager to help.

 Favorite tools